 Tip 2: Emphasize the Contrast

 Since black and white photography is all about playing with only black, white, and shades in-between, always emphasize the contrast in the photos you take.
 When taking a photo, think about how it will look like in black and white.
 A bright sky will look interesting when contrasted with a dark object.
 Having a silhouette of a person or object in front of a light background will create some stunning contrast.
-With black and white photography, the options are limitless.
+Contrasts are also used in black and white fashion photography; the options for creative experimentation are limitless.
 Take a few photos and look for the contrasting elements.
 This can help you figure out how you can take the perfect shot.

 Tip 3: Shoot in RAW and Look at Your Camera Options